Hi Folks,

 set system backup-router destination 172.16.88.100/32

 b) Create a mirrored static route for the backup-router statement.
-This ensures that the secondary node remains reachable post-failover (backup-router is only read during boot).:
+This ensures that the secondary node remains reachable post-failover (backup-router is only read during boot).:set system backup-router destination 172.16.88.100/32

 set routing-options static route 172.16.88.100/32 next-hop 192.168.0.210